whitneyburton/portfolios/README.markdown

   * Should include points breakdown per project
 * Link to your PR for opensource contributions
 * Professional Development:
-  * Paragraph description of top three priorities in the job search and why
-  * 1-2 paragraph action plan for how to overcome perceived barriers to the job search
-  * Six cold outreach emails sent
+  * Synopsis of six cold outreach emails sent.
+[Use these guidelines for your synopsis](https://github.com/turingschool/professional_skills/blob/master/module_four/outreach_deliverable_guidelines.md)
-  * At least one Blog Post with at least a paragraph of peer review - Open-Source or Technical
-* The Plan
+  * The Plan (action plan for job search)
+  * Documentation of participation in actual interview or practice interview
 * Community:
+  * Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community
   * A recap of reflections from Gear Up
-* Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community
+ Complete 2 of the following:
+  * Lead or co-lead a Friday Spike
+  * Deliver any session at a meetup or conference
+  * Pair three or more times with students in lower modules
+  * Contribute in a meaningful way to project of a student/team not in your module

 ### Module 4 (Front-end)